stresearch/otw/README.md

 "pushing cart":"pull"
 ```

-d_otw_to_diva is a python dictionary that maps OTW label string to their equivalent DIVA label string.
+d_otw_to_diva is a JSON dictionary that maps OTW label string to their equivalent DIVA label string.

 ## Frame extraction